Hollywood the Creative Wasteland

 In a few short weeks, Batman will be rebooted alongside a recently recycled Superman, before the caped crusader goes solo in a new standalone film, and later a Justice League film that has a high possibility of spewing out a litter of sequels.

 These are just two examples of a trend happening in Hollywood that is equal parts disturbing and disheartening.
 Studios rebooting films is not a crime by any means, but the piggishness of repeatedly and hastily retooling characters makes it difficult to find any other incentive for their uninspired productivity besides greed.
 The problem is that so long as lopping off chunks of artistic integrity keeps money coming in by the bucket-load, the film industry will keep putting its self-respect on the chopping block.

 Incriminatingly, it is moviegoers that continue buying the tickets that encourage these films’ production.
-Since Spider-Man’s 2002 release, blockbuster superhero films have consistently been some of the highest-grossing films every year.
+Since the 2002 release of “Spider Man,” blockbuster superhero films have consistently been some of the highest-grossing films every year.

 With their loaded ensembles of movie-star heroes consistently saving the day from the forces of evil, superhero movies have quickly become the darlings of mainstream cinema.

 The sweet pap of heavy action, easy-to-follow storylines and simple character-arcs create a relaxing, non-threatening movie experience.

 In this new creative wasteland, there’s no such thing as a failure.
 If one particular comic-book film fails to translate, the powers that be simply wait a few years to let the concept cool down, repackage the story and then present a younger, more “with-it” plot a few years down the line.